AbdelrahmanDwedar/blogo/CONTRIBUTING.md

 Enhancement suggestions are tracked as GitHub issues.

+**Before suggesting an enhancement:**

+- Check [TODO.md](TODO.md) to see if it's already planned
+- Search existing issues to avoid duplicates

 **When suggesting an enhancement:**

 - Use a clear and descriptive title
 - Provide a detailed description of the suggested enhancement
 - Explain why this enhancement would be useful
 - Include examples if applicable
+- Reference the roadmap if applicable

 ### Pull Requests 🔀